Magellan Explorer · 8-Day Antarctica Fly-Cruise, Nov 30, 2026

 - Whether port charges, onboard gratuities, beverages, Wi-Fi and similar items are included depends on the operator, cabin category and contract terms; confirm before booking.

-Not Included
+What's Not Included

 - International flights, domestic flights outside the confirmed program, visas, insurance, pre- and post-cruise hotels, transfers, land extensions and personal expenses, unless clearly included by Antarctica21 or the signed contract.